LIP-Computing/tutorials/docs/udocker/udocker-01.md

 | rm       | rmi       | rmname  | search  | setup  |
 | showconf | unprotect | verify  | version | create |
 | run      | save      |         |         |        |

+By design udocker does not have container creation functionality.
+Containers can be created with other tools.

 ---